avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Coin types
 - `KCents` - basic accounting unit.
 - `KCoins ($KC)` - The core Karmacoin cryptocurrency.
-One KCoin equals one million KCents.
+One KCoin equals one thousand KCents.
 - `KCoinsStable $KCS` - The KarmaCoin stable-coin cryptocurrency.
 This stable coin will be issued post-genesis on the KarmaCoin blockahin.
 ---

 ## Supply
-- Supply is capped at 2 billion KCoins.
+- Supply is capped at 2 billion KCoins (2 trillion Kcents).
 The coins is minted by the protocol over a 10 years period based on the number of users on the system.

 ## Pre-minting Allocations
 - 20% of supply (0.4 Billion Kcoins) is pre-minted on genesis.